exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 }');
 ```

-This SQL command does not wait for the jobs to finish after calling Autopilot
+This SQL command does not wait for the job to finish after calling Autopilot
 and completes its execution.
 The metadata information of the created Autopilot
 job is saved into the `SME_METADATA_AUTOPILOT_JOBS` table.
 You can query this
 table as follows: